-Huber Wash Trail is a 4.4 mile lightly trafficked out and back trail located near Springdale, UT that features a river and is rated as moderate.
+Huber Wash Trail is a 4.4 mile lightly trafficked out and back trail located near Springdale, Utah that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible from September until May.

 Just West of Rockville on Highway 9.
 Next parking area East of the Coal Pits Wash Trail Head perhaps 1/2 mile.
 Not marked.
 Go through the gate (close it behind you) onto the BLM land.
 Walk about 100 yards.
 If you see a large power sub-station you are in the right place.